reshamas/fastai_deeplearn_part1/lessons/lesson_7_x.md

 - creating a sentence, neural translation
 - creating an image, style transfer
 - moving from best practices to speculative practices
+- how to read a paper and implement from scratch
+- does not assume a particular math background, but be prepared to dig through notation and convert to code

+## RNN